fboucquez/symbol-bootstrap/docs/config.md

   -u, --user=user                   [default: current] User used to run docker images when creating configuration files
                                     like certificates or nemesis block. "current" means the current user.

+  --pullImages                      It pulls the utility images from DockerHub when running the configuration.
+It only
+                                    affects alpha/dev docker images.

   --report                          It generates reStructuredText (.rst) reports describing the configuration of each
                                     node.